bbachrach/Historical_Multifam_Supply/README.md

 For most observations to get delivery date we just add 2 to the YearBuit date.
 However, for buildings delivered 2012 or later it's possible to get the actual TCO date

+It should be noted that BBLs change during the TCO process.
+So the script attempts to join using BBL, APPBBL (former BBL) as well as direct address matching.

 Get TCO data from API

 ``` r